-AST’s SafeScan™ Surface Management System collects real-time data about surface conditions and braking action.
+AST’s SafeLand™ Surface Management System collects real-time data about braking action and surface conditions.
 We aggregate and analyze that data, turning it into insight.
 We then share that insight with airports, airlines, and the FAA in easy-to-understand reports within seconds of each landing and/or surface measurement.
 So everyone has situational awareness as surface conditions change for the better or for the worse.

 AST uses two types of sensors to collect data: